Behavioral Analysis Unit: Operation

-References in popular culture

-The BAU was brought into mainstream culture by television shows such as Criminal Minds, which depict an elite group of "FBI agent profilers" who travel the country assisting local law enforcement on diverse cases.

-The CBS weekly drama series Criminal Minds and its spinoff, Criminal Minds: Suspect Behavior both feature the BAU.
-Thomas Harris' Hannibal Lecter novels and the corresponding films (Manhunter, The Silence of the Lambs, Hannibal, and Red Dragon) featured the Behavioral Science Unit (BSU), which later created and developed what eventually became known as the BAU.
-It is also seen in the NBC television show based on the novels, Hannibal, and the CBS television show Clarice.
-The Law & Order: Special Victims Unit episode "Signature" (season 9, no. 12, January 8, 2008) heavily features a member of the BAU.
-Additionally, in season 5 of the HBO show The Wire, two detectives visit the BAU team in Quantico for a profile of the "fake" serial killer they are investigating.
-In October 2017, the Netflix show Mindhunter was released, which details the experiences of two BSU team detectives interviewing inmates with psychological disorders.
-In August 2017, the Discovery Channel series Manhunt: Unabomber, based on true events, was released.
-It featured a member of the BAU who helped catch Ted Kaczynski, also known as the Unabomber, through the use of forensic profiling.

 Criticism

 In order to generate profiles of offenders, members of the BAU use a concept known as psychological profiling.
 Belief in psychological profiling has often been supported by anecdotal evidence describing BAU profiles as a necessary key to solving a crime.
 A homeless man in North Carolina, for example, was apprehended after a BAU profile was issued for a case that the local police force had not been able to solve.
 Although anecdotal evidence such as this abounds in popular media, the concept of psychological profiling has not been empirically proven.

 In a number of studies, professional criminal profilers have been compared to other groups such as students, police officers, and clinical psychologists.
 In order to evaluate these groups, each participant was presented with the details of a previously solved crime.
 The profile written by the participant was then compared to a profile of the guilty party.
 In no study did the group of profilers outperform the other groups, and in some studies, they were clearly outperformed by both police officers and chemistry students.

 Despite these findings, members of the BAU continue to use psychological profiling.
 Public confidence in psychological profiling is also high and has been greatly promoted by TV shows such as Criminal Minds.
 Some forensic psychologists, such as Robert Homant, have also dismissed the previously mentioned studies by stating that they lack external validity as they do not accurately represent the situations in which members of the BAU work.